Antirrhinum barrelieri: Cladistic relationships

 The boundaries of the genus Antirrhinum (common snapdragons) are disputed.
 The genus is sometimes considered to comprise a clade (monophyletic group) that spans a concentration of approximately 19 to 25 perennial species natively concentrated in the Western Mediterranean – with most of these narrowly endemic to the Iberian Peninsula – and approximately 19 annual species native to western North America.
 When the Old and New World species has been considered as a single genus, it has divided into three sections: Antirrhinum and Orontium in the Old World and Saerorhinum in the New World.
 However, the North American species are sometimes described as belong in their own genus, Sairocarpus.

 The genus Antirrhinum, when restricted to only to the Old World, comprises diploid (chromosome number: 2n=16) species that have been divided into two genetic species complexes: Majora (headed by Antirrhinum majus) and Sicula (headed by Antirrhinum siculum).
 A 2005 genetic study concluded that sufficient allozymic differentiation existed to accept the plants now referred to as A. barrelieri (identified as A. litigiosum in the study) and A. controversum (identified as A. barrelieri in the study) at the rank of species.
 This study placed both species within the Majora group.

 The Old World Antirrhinum species can also be divided in subsections based on morphology.
 Antirrhinum subsection Antirrhinum comprises large plants generally found in competitive grassland environments that usually possess pink or yellow flowers and large leaves.
 Antirrhinum subsection Kickxiella encompasses smaller, typically alpine plants with small leaves.
 The small Streptosepalum subsection comprises plants morphologically intermediary between Antirrhinum and Kickxiella.
 A 2021 genetic study identified A. barrelieri (identified as A. litigiosum in the study) as morphologically within the subsection Antirrhinum but concluded that a phylogeny based on genetic evidence suggested clades comprised species of varied morphologies within geographic proximity to one another.

 Distribution

 Antirrhinum barrelieri is found within a native range that includes the northeastern portions of Spain.
 It favors a subtropical climate and features the morphological adaptions characteristic of grassland species in the Antirrhinum subsection of the genus.
-Its preferred elevations within its native range span between sea level up to 1500 m.
+Its preferred elevations within its native range span from sea level up to 1500 m.

 While a population of plants described as A. barrelieri is found in Morocco, this population is so named in reference to morphological similarities with Sierra Nevada populations now accepted as A. controversum.
 However, a 2021 genetic analysis of Antirrhinum populations around the Mediterranean concluded that the Moroccan A. barrelieri were more closely related to Antirrhinum tortuosum from across the Strait of Gibraltar in the Sierra de Grazalema.